Homomorphisms of (n,m)-graphs with respect to generalised switch: Introduction

 \begin{itemize} \item In Section \ref{Sec hom} we introduce the notion of $\Gamma$-homomorphisms of $(n,m)$-graphs and prove some basic results.
 In particular, we show that the switch operation defined by us is (strictly) more general than the switch operation defined by Leclerc, MacGillivray, and Warren~\cite{leclerc2021switching}.

 \item In Section \ref{Sec alge prop} we study algebraic properties of $\Gamma$-homomorphisms and explore their relation with $(n,m)$-homomorphisms.
-In particular, we prove a generalized version of an open problem due to Klostermeyer and MacGillivray~\cite{klostermeyer2004homomorphisms}.
+In particular, we solve a generalized version of an open problem due to Klostermeyer and MacGillivray~\cite{klostermeyer2004homomorphisms}.
 Also, we show that the important notion of ``core'' is well-defined in this setup (category).

-\item In Section \ref{sec category} we establish the existence of categorical product and co-product of $(n,m)$-graphs under $\Gamma$-homomorphism.
+\item In Section \ref{sec category} we establish the existence of a categorical product and a co-product of $(n,m)$-graphs under $\Gamma$-homomorphism.
 Furthermore, we prove some fundamental properties of these categorical products and co-products.
-It is worth mentioning that proving the existence of categorical product is non-trivial.
-Interestingly, given two $(n,m)$-graphs $G$ and $H$ of order $m$ and $n$, respectively, their categorical product is a graph on $|\Gamma|mn$ vertices.
+Interestingly, given two $(n,m)$-graphs $G$ and $H$ of order $p$ and $q$, respectively, their categorical product is a graph on $|\Gamma|pq$ vertices.

-\item In Section \ref{sec chromatic number} we define and study the $\Gamma$-chromatic number for the family of forests, where the $\Gamma$-chromatic number is defined using $\Gamma$-homomorphism and the detailed definition is deferred to Section~\ref{sec chromatic number}.
+\item In Section \ref{sec chromatic number} we define and study the $\Gamma$-chromatic number for the family of forests, where the $\Gamma$-chromatic number is defined using $\Gamma$-homomorphism.
 This result generalizes Theorem~1.1 of~\cite{nevsetvril2000colored}.